 Can the union bargain for everything and anything, including areas that fall outside my duties as a teaching fellow or research assistant?

 Under the NLRA, employers and unions are required to bargain collectively on “wages, hours, and other terms and conditions of employment.”
 These are called “mandatory subjects” of bargaining.
-While the NLRB and the courts have interpreted these concepts in other employment sectors, no precedent exists for determining what are the bargainable “terms and conditions of employment” for students at private universities, whose teaching and research are part of their academic training.
+While the NLRB and the courts have interpreted these concepts in other employment sectors, no precedent exists for determining the bargainable “terms and conditions of employment” for students at private universities, whose teaching and research are part of their academic training.
 (The distinction between private and public universities is meaningful, since labor contracts at public universities are generally governed by state laws, not by the NLRA.)
 Some academic issues are clearly not bargainable, such as student degree requirements, but many others might be questionable.
 That means it is possible that disagreements over what is bargainable in the context of higher education may need to be resolved by the NLRB.

-If students vote to unionize, will the union increase stipends and/or improve my benefits?
+Will the union increase stipends and/or improve my benefits?

 NYU provides the only example of what happened to pay rates for unionized graduate students at a private university.
 There, the graduate student union (the GSOC-UAW) negotiated annual pay raises (before dues are deducted) for research assistants of 2.25% to 2.5%, and teaching assistants’ pay is contractually guaranteed to be “no less than” pay for adjunct faculty.
 Union members at NYU pay union dues of 2% of total compensation during a semester that they are employed in a union position (read more about the graduate student union at NYU).

 Will a union contract affect the research activities I engage in outside of Harvard, which are an important part of my academic program?
 For example, if I attend conferences or workshops, or conduct field work or research at other universities?